 At the center of life at St. Mark’s Episcopal Church is our worship of God.
-Every Sunday, we celebrate the Eucharist – (some call it Holy Communion or The Lord’s Supper) – at 8 a.m. and 10 a.m.
+Every Sunday, we celebrate the Eucharist – (some call it Holy Communion or The Lord’s Supper) – which is currently at 9 a.m. and will be returning to 8 a.m. and 10 a.m soon.

 Our services follow the Book of Common Prayer, which is the worship guide of The Episcopal Church.
 It can be downloaded for free from here.

+The single service includes congregational singing and music on our wonderful organ.
 The 8 a.m.
 Eucharist is a quieter, spoken service.
 The 10 a.m.
-Eucharist is a more participatory service, with organ and choral music.
+Eucharist is an energetic service, with organ music and congregational singing.
 At both services our Priest in Charge preaches a sermon which is based on the Scripture readings assigned for the day.

 Those who are familiar with worship in a Roman Catholic or Lutheran setting will likely find it easy to follow our services.
 Our worship is enriched by the participation of those in our community- both during services and behind the scenes.